suntong/cascadia/README.md

 			 PieceStyle:
 			  RAW : will return the selected as-is
-			  ATTR : will return the value of attribute selector_string Else the text will be returned
+			  ATTR : will return the value of attribute selector_string GOQR : will extract attribute value from the selector_string of the format selector.attr(attributeName) Else the text will be returned
   -d, --delimiter   delimiter for pieces csv output [=	] -w, --wrap-html   wrap up the output with html tags